NOAA-OWP/ngen-forcing/NextGen_Forcings_Engine_BMI/README.md

 # NextGen Forcings Engine Dependencies
-•	Please see detailed description of Python environmental dependencies and packages within the pyproject.toml file in the root of this directory.
+•	Please see detailed description of Python environmental dependencies and packages within the pyproject.toml file in the root of this directory, or as specified within the requirements.txt or environment.yml file.

-•	wgrib2 NCAR tool installation (Download and compile wgrib2 executable from NCAR (https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/wgrib2_v3.1.1_changes.html, execute the precompiled MakeFile in the directory and allow the wgrib2 tool to compiled its own pre-defined libraries and create its wgrib2 executable.
-Export the Linux variable “WGRIB2” to the for the NWMv3.0 python executable to reference to for converting wgrib2 files to netcdf files (export WGRIB2=/pathway/to/executable).
+•	Install wgrib2 NCAR tool (Download and compile wgrib2 executable from NCAR (https://github.com/NOAA-EMC/wgrib2).
+Once you compile the wgrib2 executable and shared libraries, then you can either link the Linux variable “WGRIB2” to the wgrib2 executable (export WGRIB2=/pathway/to/wgrib2_executable) OR install the pywgrib2 Python module as described here (https://www.cpc.ncep.noaa.gov/products/wesley/wgrib2/pywgrib2_s_install.html).
+Either method will work for the NextGen Forcings to utilize the wgrib2 tool internally to convert wgrib2 files into netcdf files.

 •	NOAA RDHPCS Hera cluster recommended Rocky8 modules required to link the NextGen Forcings Engine python environment and its MPI communicator to cluster compute nodes/cpus:
   1. intel/2022.1.2